Galeria-Kaufhof/ets-logging/README.md

 ├── ets-logging-shapeless        !!! not available yet !!! derive decomposer from case classes └── ets-logging-usage            example usage combining all modules
 ```

+# `ets-logging-apisandbox`
+This is the place to lay down the target api.
+Furthermore, it is used to test some api aspects.
+Aspects include: General API Look And Feel, Type inference, Performance, Physical Module Layout, Example Configuration.
+To cover all aspects, all required dependencies are available at once in a single sbt build.
+Aspects are covered in separate packages as single scala files.
+Physical modules that emerge are developed as objects within those files.
+Names are still very volatile.